R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230373949-daaa562d-e257-4994-a0b5-6c2bc1695338.png)

-• Sorunsuz bir şekilde Node 2 & Node 3 sunucumuzu domaine'e aldık kontrol etmek için Node 1 de " Active Directory Users and Computers " alanından " Computers " sekmesine bakıyoruz.
+• Sorunsuz bir şekilde "Node 2" & "Node 3" sunucumuzu domaine'e aldık kontrol etmek için "Node 1" de " Active Directory Users and Computers " alanından " Computers " sekmesine bakıyoruz.

-• To check that we have successfully added Node 2 and Node 3 servers to the domain, we are looking at the "Computers" tab in the "Active Directory Users and Computers" section on Node 1.
+• To check that we have successfully added "Node 2" and "Node 3" servers to the domain, we are looking at the "Computers" tab in the "Active Directory Users and Computers" section on Node 1.

 ![image](https://user-images.githubusercontent.com/93924485/230374368-2c4216c6-ba27-423c-81a0-4e9cf4e595ca.png)

 ### 20-) Konsolumuz açıldı.
 Bu sunucumuz üzerinde de buraya kadar olan işlemlerimiz tamamlandı. Şimdi cluster kurulumuna geçmeden bir test işlemi yapabiliriz.
-Bu adım için Validate Configuration… linkine tıklayabiliriz.
+Bu adım için "Validate Configuration" linkine tıklayabiliriz.
 ###      Our console has been opened.
 We have completed all the necessary steps up to this point on this server.
 Now, before proceeding with the cluster installation, we can perform a test operation.
 For this step, we can click on the "Validate Configuration" link.